Schuch666/DEEP_SOIL/README.md

 **NOTE:** the variable **MADIS_DATA** can be exported to the environment

-edit the time to download the data
+Edit the time to download the data

 ```
 nano ftp.par1.txt    ### set start/end
 ```

-make sure to export MADIS_DATA variable (see above)
+Make sure to export MADIS_DATA variable (see above)

 ```
 ./get_MADIS_Data_unix.pl